Engee documentation

 Dependencies

-To use this parameter, set Friction model to one of the following values:
+To use this parameter, set for the parameter Friction model one of the following values:

 • Temperature-dependent efficiency;